donghoon-song/Blockchain-school-account-book/new AWS usage.md

 1. Download newknucoin.pem file

-2. Change directory on the terminal into a directory that knucoin.pem is contained
+2. Change directory on the terminal into a directory that newknucoin.pem is contained

 3. Connect to AWS server
   ssh -i newknucoin.pem ubuntu@ec2-54-145-119-133.compute-1.amazonaws.com